Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 Is Germany paying money to China as part of German development cooperation?

 Germany is not giving any development funding to China.
 China has vast economic and technological resources.
 It is providing loans to other countries itself, and is investing in infrastructure projects, for instance in Africa.
 So, since 2010, there has been no more bilateral development cooperation between Germany and China.
-The remaining cooperation between the BMZ and China focuses on the two countries’ efforts to jointly provide and protect global public goods such as climate action and health.
-In some instances, there is also cooperation for the benefit of third countries.
+The remaining cooperation between the BMZ and China focuses on the two countries' efforts to jointly achieve the goals of the 2030 Agenda and provide and protect global public goods in areas such as climate action and health.
+These efforts include, for example, a legal cooperation programme and, in some instances, cooperation for the benefit of third countries.

-So why does China still appear in official development assistance statistics?
-This is mainly due to the fact that these statistics include the costs reported by Germany’s federal states for the enrolment of Chinese students in German higher education institutions.
-This exchange is in Germany’s interest, as many of these Chinese students later contribute to close economic relations, for instance by working for German companies that cooperate closely with China.
-Funding from the BMZ’s budget that went to China in 2022 totalled a mere 8.23 million euros.
-This includes efforts relating to the Rule of Law Dialogue which the Federal Ministry of Justice is holding with China and which the BMZ is supporting through a project of its own.
+So why does China still appear in official development assistance (ODA) statistics?
+This is mainly due to the fact that these statistics include the costs reported by Germany's federal states for the enrolment of Chinese students in German higher education institutions.
+These costs account for nearly three quarters of all German ODA to China on record.
+This exchange is in Germany's interest, as many of these Chinese students later contribute to close economic relations, for instance by working for German companies that cooperate closely with China.
+The share of BMZ budget funding in the total ODA amount, by contrast, was less than 7 million euros in 2023.

-The development agencies of Germany’s two large churches also have projects they are running in China.
+The development agencies of Germany's two large churches (Brot für die Welt [Bread for the World] on the Protestant side and Misereor on the Catholic side) also have projects they are running in China.
 These projects belong to the part of German development cooperation that is initiated and implemented by non-governmental entities on their own – by the churches, political foundations and numerous non-governmental organisations (NGOs), for instance.
-This form of German development cooperation, too, receives financial support from the government.
-The responsibility for implementing the projects rests with the non-governmental executing agencies.
-Even though they receive government grants, they carry out their work completely independently.
+Non-governmental organisations receive government grants for this type of work, but when it comes to choosing partners, topics and projects, they decide for themselves how they will use the BMZ funding.
 In line with our democratic constitution, they make a commitment not to engage in any missionary activity or exert any political influence.
-When it comes to choosing partners, topics and projects, they decide for themselves how they will use the BMZ funding.

 Is the BMZ funding gender training in China and a project on positive masculinity in Rwanda?